Skip to content

 Chewy, Soft Gingerbread Cookies

-These gingerbread cookies are chewy and delicious, thanks to the combination of ginger, cinnamon, and molasses.
+These chewy soft gingerbread cookies are chewy and delicious, thanks to the combination of ginger, cinnamon, and molasses.
 Make them any shape you’d like; keep them simple or decorate to your heart’s content.

 Gingerbread Cookies Shapes